 Now it’s time to access its local web interface.
 (The AP doesn’t have a mobile app, which is great.)

-For this, you either use instruction printed on the WAX214’s underside or open a browser of a network computer and navigate to its IP address given out by your router.
-I did the latter and the rest was self-explainatory.
+For this, you either use instructions printed on the WAX214’s underside or open a browser of a network computer and navigate to its IP address given out by your router.
+I did the latter, and the rest was self-explanatory.